Glucosamine: United States

 In the United States, glucosamine is not approved by the Food and Drug Administration (FDA) for medical use in humans.
-Since glucosamine is classified as a dietary supplement in the United States, evidence of safety is required by FDA regulations, but evidence of efficacy is not required so long as it is not advertised as a treatment for a medical condition.
+Because glucosamine is classified as a dietary supplement in the United States, the FDA requires evidence of its safety, but not its effectiveness, as long as it is not marketed as a treatment for any medical condition.

 In 2004, the FDA declared there was insufficient evidence for supplement manufacturers to state that glucosamine was effective for treating arthritis, joint degeneration, or cartilage deterioration, a position remaining in effect as of 2018.

 Europe

 In most of Europe, glucosamine is approved as a medical drug and is sold in the form of glucosamine sulfate.
-In this case, evidence of safety and efficacy is required for the medical use of glucosamine and several guidelines have recommended its use as an effective and safe therapy for osteoarthritis.
+In this case, evidence of safety and efficacy is required for the medical use of glucosamine, and several guidelines have recommended its use as an effective and safe therapy for osteoarthritis.

-The Task Force of the European League Against Rheumatism (EULAR) committee has granted glucosamine sulfate a level of toxicity of 5 in a 0-100 scale, and recent OARSI (Osteoarthritis Research Society International) guidelines for hip and knee osteoarthritis indicate an acceptable safety profile.
-By 2014, the OARSI did not recommend glucosamine for disease modification, and considered it "uncertain" for symptom relief, in knee osteoarthritis.
+The Task Force of the European League Against Rheumatism (EULAR) committee has granted glucosamine sulfate a level of toxicity of 5 on a 0–100 scale, and recent OARSI (Osteoarthritis Research Society International) guidelines for hip and knee osteoarthritis indicate an acceptable safety profile.
+By 2014, OARSI no longer recommended glucosamine for disease modification and deemed its effectiveness for symptom relief in knee osteoarthritis as "uncertain."

 Class-action lawsuits

 In 2013, without admitting fault, manufacturer Rexall Sundown and NBTY agreed to pay up to US$2 million to settle consumer claims related to the wording of certain claims on the packaging of glucosamine bottles sold at Costco under the Kirkland label.

 In August 2012, a class-action lawsuit was filed in New York claiming that 21st Century Healthcare, Inc. had falsely advertised that its "Glucosamine 750 Chondroitin 600 Triple Strength" dietary supplements would restore lost cartilage.
-In April 2013, a San Diego man launched a proposed class-action lawsuit in California Federal Court accusing Nutramax Laboratories, Walmart and Rite Aid of falsely advertising the effectiveness of glucosamine.
+In April 2013, a San Diego man launched a proposed class-action lawsuit in the United States District Court for the Central District of California accusing Nutramax Laboratories, Walmart, and Rite Aid of falsely advertising the effectiveness of glucosamine.